for-vibe2/vista/README.md

 2. Perform speech-to-text is not an easy task, to speed up MVP, I've utilized AssemblyAI API for the video transcription.

-3. Because speech-to-text is an async task, I've combined [Supabase Edge Function](https://github.com/zernonia/vista/tree/main/supabase/functions/transcribe-webhook) as webhook when the process is done, then use [Supabase Realtime](https://github.com/zernonia/vista/blob/main/pages/v/%5Bid%5D.vue#L8) to populate the subtitle.
+3. Because speech-to-text is an async task, I originally paired it with a webhook to let the UI know when a transcription is ready.

-## Supabase Usage

-1. Supabase Auth - to handle user and their storage bucket
-2. Supabase DB - to store projects data
-3. Supabase Storage - to store user's video (with policies)
-4. Supabase Realtime - to populate the UI anytime when subtitle is ready
-5. Supabase Edge Function - trigger AssemblyAI transcription, and act as webhook
+Today the app relies solely on the bundled SQLite database for persistence, so you can run it entirely locally without any Supabase services.

 ## 🚀 Features